Arlots/RPS2/README.md

 #Img Credit

-Rock - Image by Clker-Free-Vector-Images from Pixabay
+Rock, Paper, and Scissor Images - Image by Clker-Free-Vector-Images from Pixabay

+Robot (Computer Icon) - Image by OpenClipart-Vectors from Pixabay Huma (Player Icon) - Image by OpenClipart-Vectors from Pixabay

 ****